go-skynet/localai-website/content/model-compatibility/autogptq.md

 ## Setup

-This is an extra backend - in the container is already available and there is nothing to do for the setup.
+This is an extra backend - in the container images is already available and there is nothing to do for the setup.

+If you are building LocalAI locally, you need to install [AutoGPTQ manually](https://github.com/PanQiWei/AutoGPTQ#quick-installation).

 ## Model setup